 The research at the institute addresses the principal challenges facing us today.
 For example, there is a major research project on the Euro-crisis, and several related projects on the impact of the economic crisis on social rights and its impact on the nature of EU law-making.
 There are several projects exploring the legal issues surrounding terrorism and surveillance, as well as the laws of war.
 The impact of globalisation and the nature of global governance, and themese related to state-building and constitution-making occupy a major place in the research of many Professors and researchers.
 The emergence and challenge of European Private Law is a theme of research funded by a major ERC grant.
 The faculty normally involve research students in their projects, whether as research assistants or to participate in workshops and conferences, or to contribute to disseminating the research findings.

-Please find below a list of Research Themes addressed in the Department of Law.
-For a full list of Research Projects, please click on the area of interest:
+Please find below a list of the main research themes carried out in the Department of Law.
+For a more detailed indication of the supervisory interests of each Professor, please click on their websites here: